Key takeaways:

 This feature integrates with the platform’s scheduling system, making it easier to link calls to specific jobs, track conversations, and record customer communications.

-It’s a good option for smaller teams that receive a lot of customer calls and need a way to manage them, but it doesn’t offer as many features or integrations as other tools, like Jobber.
+Service Fusion is a good option for smaller teams that receive a lot of customer calls and need a way to manage them.
+However, it doesn’t offer as many features or integrations as other tools, like Jobber.

 5. Workiz